 Walking in to the lobby, you find plenty of plush chairs and a grand stone fireplace.
 I was really excited to get settled in and start exploring!
 After a bit of a sour note with a not-so-welcoming front desk staff, I was checked in and the rest of my stay was nothing but wonderful and graciously hospitable, from the bartender & waitress, to the spa staff & general manager.

 Lucky for my puppy, Lexii, she was invited to spend the evening with me as Salish happily welcomes pets!
 For a luxury resort, I expected the “pet friendly” rooms to be equally as clean & lovely as the non-pet rooms.
 Walking in, you could tell there was no difference, except for the adorable food and water bowls set in the corner (with a treat of course!) and ground floor access for ease of bathroom trips.
 My dog was in heaven.
+I don’t think I’ll be able to go anywhere now without making sure it’s one of many dog friendly destinations first!

 The room itself was adorned with natural elements, including photos of a foggy forest and a slice of a tree hung on the wall.
 The decor was in green, brown and neutral tones, reflecting the lodge’s commitment to nature and the Pacific Northwest and the bathroom was just as lovely with neutral tile, a shower with two heads, and Bvulgari toiletries.